dwhiffing/fury/content/aar/nf/nf11_px/body.md

 Missiles were rippled off in both directions.
 The Russians fearlessly guided their AA-10s in without flinching but took staggering losses against the inbound waves of Phoenix missiles.
-As the Red Rippers pulled away they had lost only one of their number to around 15 in return!
+As the Red Rippers pulled away they had lost only one of their number to around 15 in return\!
 Decoys and the onboard ASPJ defensive suite of the F-14D saved more than one pilot from a swim in the North Atlantic.
 I found that AIM-54Cs were averaging 80% pk when fired at 60nm against the Flanker, if they got